NimaGhaedsharafi/note-on-cockroach-docs/README.md

 - Definition of table is a bit different than Postgres's.
 - In order to access db by terminal, just enter `cockroach sql --insecure`
 - Type `\q` to exit from SQL shell
+- Supported row values are `int, float, real, boolean, decima, numeric, null,bytes, string, character, collate, auto increament, key-value, array, uuid, json, time, xml, uint, set, enum, inet` [[details]](https://www.cockroachlabs.com/docs/stable/sql-feature-support.html#row-values)
+- Supported constraints are `not null, unique, primary key, check, foreign key, default value` [[details]](https://www.cockroachlabs.com/docs/stable/sql-feature-support.html#constraints)
+- Transactions operators are `begin, commit, rollback, savepoint` [[details]] (https://www.cockroachlabs.com/docs/stable/sql-feature-support.html#transactions)
+- Supported indexes are `standard, multi-col, covering, inverted` [[details]] (https://www.cockroachlabs.com/docs/stable/sql-feature-support.html#indexes)
+- DB has no explicit limitation on number of column to be indexed.
+- Unfortunately, it doesn't support `geospatial` indexes for now.
+- Full-text indexes are not supported yet but it's planned.
+- Right now, It can't apply multiple indexes on a single query but it's planned to adopt.
+- Apply a function on a column in a where clause causes a full table scan, so don't use it unitl db supports prefix/experssion indexes.
+- It supports `UPSERT`.
+- If you need to dig into a query just add `expalin` before the query.
+It's much more self-explanatory than mysql.